louis-young/symbols/README.md

 # Symbols

-An application to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click - built with React.
+Browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click.

 ![Symbols](documentation/symbols.jpg)

 ## Description

-An application which to browse, filter and search through HTML symbols and copy them to your clipboard quickly and easily.
+Browse, filter and search through thousands of HTML symbols and copy them to your clipboard quickly and easily.

 ## Motivation

-This was a TypeScript learning exercise that ended up encapsulating Cypress integration testing too.
+This was a TypeScript learning project that ended up encapsulating Cypress integration testing and Storybook too.

 ### Available Scripts